Pankwood/BasicAuthentication/README.md

 <h2>How To Use</h2>

-You can consume Basic Authentication using WebCliente library:
+You can consume Basic Authentication using <b>WebCliente</b> library:

 <pre><code>